 Step 5: Open a WordPress account

 You will need an account.
-Go to WordPress.org , sign up for an account and download WordPress to get ready for step 6.
+Go to WordPress.org , sign up for a free account and download WordPress to get ready for step 6.

 Step 6: Upload WordPress to your hosting